mustafayildrim/Support-Vector-Machine-Classification/README.md

 ### **Step 1: Load and Preprocess Data**

-- Load the dataset using `datasets.load_dataset()`.
+- Load the dataset.
 - Extract samples of digits **'7' and '9'**.
-- Normalize the data if necessary.
+- Normalize the data.

 ### **Step 2: Train SVM Classifiers**